What is the prognosis for people with colorectal cancer?

 - Quality of the surgery: This is most important for rectal cancers, where the surgery can be difficult.

-Many people who have had colorectal cancer live normal life spans.
+Many people who have had colorectal cancer live normal lives.
 The treatments available today offer good outcomes, but you may require several treatments or a combination of treatments (surgery, chemotherapy, radiation) to have the best chance of avoiding a recurrence of the cancer.
 Remember to tell your doctor about any changes in your health.
 This will help him or her decide if you need any additional screening tests or treatment.